mandar-damle/HDM-documentation/pages/01.HDM Documentation/04.get-started/10.vcd/default.md

 ---

-This Hands on Lab is designed to quickly enable you to setup a sandbox evironment based on DHCP which will allow you deploy the product and exercise the functionality.
+This Hands on Lab is designed to quickly enable you to setup a sandbox environment with no network segregation and DHCP.
+This will allow you deploy the product and exercise the functionality.
-We will guide you through the steps of deploying a single network for Management, application and WAN access.
+The intention is to effectively understand the value HDM has to offer for migration.

 # Lab Setup